cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Test time of patch

-To simulate the case where the game is in the blockchain state but not the indexer's, you should:
+To simulate a case where the game is in the blockchain state but not the indexer's:

 1. Stop your indexer.
-2. Create a game, say at index `3`, check at what block it is included, say `1001`.
+2. Create a game and check at what block it is included (for example, at index `3` and block `1001`).
 3. Update your indexer's `db.json` and pretend that it already indexed the game's block by setting:

     ```json